Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

   It is recommended to define your fileclasses before running the initial file system scan.

   This way, you will get relevant information in 'rbh-report --class-info' report after the initial scan is completed.
+3 Example file-classes are give below.

       fileclass all_object {
                 definition { size > 0 }